ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 proof-reader, is compelled to spend in
 reducing to readable condition,
 manuscript that often the writers
-themselves would be puzzled to readl.--A
+themselves would be puzzled to readl.
 </td></tr></table>

 ---